awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

     ```

 **Example**
 The following statement imports a permissions file named `dcv-permissions.file` using an absolute path\.
-It's located in the NICE DCV installation folder on a Windows NICE DCV server:
+It's located in the NICE DCV installation folder on a Windows NICE DCV server\.

 ```
 #import c:\Program Files\NICE\DCV\dcv-permissions.file